Guilherme (footballer, born May 1991): Legia Warsaw

-At the start of the 2016–17 season, Guilherme started the season when he scored the club's first goal of the season, as Legia Warrsaw lost 4–1 to Lech Poznań in the Polish SuperCup.
-But he soon suffered a shoulder injury during a 2–0 win over Zrinjski Mostar in the second leg of the UEFA Champions League second round and was sidelined for a month.
-He then made his return from injury on 20 August 2016 against Arka Gdynia, where he came on as a second-half substitute and set up a goal for Kasper Hämäläinen, in a 3–1 loss.
-Since returning from a shoulder injury, Guilherme regained his first team place, playing in the right–wing position.
-On 1 October 2016, Guilherme scored a brace, scoring from the first and second goal of the game, in a 3–0 win over Lechia Gdańsk.
-Then, on 7 December 2016, he scored his first UEFA Champions League goal, in a 1–0 win over Sporting CP, their first win of the UEFA Champions League's Group Stage.
-The following month saw the club opened a contract negotiation to convince Guilherme stay at the club beyond 2018, whose contract was expected to expire.
-Later in the 2016–17 season, he helped the club win the league for the second time in a row on the last game of the season.
-Despite being sidelined later in the 2016–17 season, he went on to make 41 appearances and scoring 7 times in all competitions.
+At the start of the 2016–17 season, Guilherme scored Legia Warsaw's first goal of the season, in a 4–1 loss against Lech Poznań in the Polish SuperCup.
+However, he soon suffered a shoulder injury during a 2–0 win over Zrinjski Mostar in the second leg of the UEFA Champions League second round and was sidelined for a month.
+After being out for a month, Guilherme returned from injury on 20 August 2016 against Arka Gdynia, coming on as a second-half substitute and set up a goal for Kasper Hämäläinen, in a 3–1 loss.
+Since returning from a shoulder injury, he regained his first team place, playing in the right–wing position.
+On 1 October 2016, Guilherme scored a brace, scoring the club's first and second goals of the game, in a 3–0 win over Lechia Gdańsk.
+On 28 October 2016, he played a role in the match by scoring Legia Warsaw's first goal of the game and set up the club's second goal of the game, in a 4–2 win against Arka Gdynia.
+On 18 November 2016, Guilherme scored his fifth goal of the season, in a 4–2 win against Jagiellonia Białystok.
+On 7 December 2016, he scored his first UEFA Champions League goal, in a 1–0 win over Sporting CP, their first win of the UEFA Champions League's Group Stage.
+However, Guilherme suffered both suspension and a thigh injury that saw him out for two months.
+While out with a thigh injury, Legia Warsaw opened a contract negotiation to convince him to stay at the club beyond 2018, whose contract was expected to expire.
+On 11 February 2017, he returned from injury, coming on as a 76th-minute substitute, in a 1–0 win against Arka Gdynia.
+However, his return was short–lived when Guilherme missed one match, due to suspension for picking up five yellow cards this season.
+After serving a one match suspension, he returned to the starting line–up, in a 2–1 win against KS Cracovia on 22 April 2017.
+On 14 May 2017, Guilherme scored his seventh goal of the season and set up one of the goals, in a 6–0 win against Bruk-Bet Termalica Nieciecza.
+In the last game of the season against Lechia Gdańsk, he started the whole game, in a 0–0 draw, a result that saw club won the league for the second time in a row.
+At the end of the 2016–17 season, Guilherme went on to make forty–one appearances and scoring seven times in all competitions.